rosswd/pushcap/README.md

 Verify that you are receiving push notifications from Pushover.

-If you find launchd hard to use, [lunchy](https://github.com/eddiezane/lunchy) make running launchd commands a lot simpler.
+If you find launchd hard to use, [lunchy](https://github.com/eddiezane/lunchy) makes running launchd commands a lot simpler.